Growing old… so far I’m not a fan.

 - I remember going to church camp for the first time in 1979.
 I met a group of guys who would be my best friends all through high school.
 Aaron, Jeff, Bob and I became notorious.
 We all went to different schools, but we hung out every minute we could at church events.

-- I remember sitting on the patio, under the stars, listening to Cardinal baseball on KMOX radio.
+- I remember sitting on the patio with my family, under the stars, listening to Cardinal baseball on KMOX radio.
 I can still hear Jack Buck call the game.

 - I remember TV night on the living room floor with popcorn and Pepsi in glass bottles.